 What is a list continue?

-If you create a list that contains more than one text paragraph for each list item, you must specify a style those additional paragraphs.
+If you create a list that contains more than one text paragraph for each list item, you must specify a style for those additional paragraphs.
 In Microsoft Word, you can apply the List Continue style.

 Example of a bulleted list with additional text